 The Erling Naeseth Memorial Scholarship, established by the friends and family of Erling Naeseth, to be awarded to students who can show evidence of financial need and are majoring in economics or business management.

 The Glenn I. Nelson Endowed Scholarship shall be awarded to qualified students with first preference given to students majoring in social sciences.

 The Charles H. Norby Scholarship, established by the Norby family in memory of their brother Charles H. Norby ’30, gold star veteran of World War II, to be awarded to outstanding history students.

-The Emery O. Nordness Memorial Award for Business, established by Alan R. and Sally J. Brudos, to be awarded to students entering their senior year, majoring in the area of business, economics, management and accounting who demonstrate and maintain an active interest in the arts.
+The Emery O. Nordness Memorial Award for Business, established by Alan R. and Sally J. Brudos, to be awarded to one outstanding senior majoring in accounting, business, economics, or management.
+Awarded by faculty based upon academic merit and promise for future within his/her field of study, with preference given to a student who has demonstrated and maintains an active interest, and participation, in the arts.

 The Ronald D. Olson Endowed Scholarship for European History, to be awarded to qualified students of ancient, medieval or modern European history, who can show evidence of need for financial assistance.

 The Wayne C. Paulson Memorial Scholarship, established by Martha Paulson in loving memory of her husband Wayne ’65, to be awarded to students who can show evidence of need for financial assistance, with preference given to minority students or students majoring in sociology.

 The Pearson Memorial Scholarship, to be awarded to students majoring in the business area and showing evidence of financial need.

 The Alvin S. and Velma Renaas Endowed Scholarship, to be awarded to worthy students who demonstrate a need for financial assistance and have majors in the field of finance and related subjects.